 - Source: Endocrine Society Introduction to EDCs, A Guide for Public Interest Organizations and Policy Makers

 More research is needed, but we know EDCs affect:

 - Reduced ability to handle stress

-- Industrial chemicals can interfere with thyroid function
+- Some industrial chemicals and flame retardants can interfere with thyroid function

-- Virtually all classes of EDCs (DDT, BPA, phthalates, PCBs) can mimic or block effects of male and female sex hormones, affecting reproductive health
+- Some classes of EDCs (DDT, BPA, phthalates, PCBs, others) can affect reproductive health by mimicking or blocking the effects of male and female sex hormones

 Growth and development